chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 Una already wrote a [great introduction to this feature](https://developer.chrome.com/blog/style-queries/) as a demo on how this can be applied to components, and even themes.
 If you have never played with container style queries, I highly recommend having a look at the article before reading further here.
 As Una shows, you can style based on a theme property, but how would we go about actually implementing that idea on a site-wide scale?
 We’ll take a look at this from a “multi-theme” perspective, though this works fine for a binary light/dark mode theme setup.

-{% callout "Still Experimental", "⚠️" %}
+{{ callout "Still Experimental", "⚠️" }}
 Please note that this is an experimental feature which has not yet landed in stable browsers at the time of writing, so you’ll likely want to test it out in [Chrome Canary](https://www.google.com/chrome/canary/), or regular Chrome might even work these days!
-{% endcallout %}
+{{ /callout }}

 First off, let’s take a look at a demo where you can cycle through a theme value that affects the entire layout:

-{% video "./style-query-demo.mp4", "A simple webpage with a button at the top that changes the style of the page when clicked, toggling through a dark blue styled site, then pastel pink, then white.", '<a href="https://codepen.io/chriskirknielsen/details/xxQjWYo">Live demo on CodePen</a>', { width: 780, height: 480 } %}
+{{ video "./style-query-demo.mp4", "A simple webpage with a button at the top that changes the style of the page when clicked, toggling through a dark blue styled site, then pastel pink, then white.", '<a href="https://codepen.io/chriskirknielsen/details/xxQjWYo">Live demo on CodePen</a>', { width: 780, height: 480 } }}

 We want to define our custom properties once for each theme, and then access them as we would any other custom property.
 But to spice things up, we’ll also ensure we have a set of sensible defaults.
 These defaults will have two roles: